andreirtaylor/mypinotify/README.md

 Application: http://app.MyPiNotify.me

 ## Description
-MyPiNotify is a painless notification system for RasberryPi IOT devices.
+MyPiNotify is a painless notification system for RasberryPi IoT devices.
 Installation consists of entering your wifi credentials into our app, then MyPiNotify does the hard work, it creates a custom Rasberry Pi Image for you with networking enabled.
 Flash this onto your PI and you are good to go.

 Pi Project: